-Located at 9209 Dorothy Blvd and open Tuesday-Friday, 12-5 p.m., and on second Saturdays, 10 a.m.-2 p.m.
+Located inside the Thornton Arts and Culture Center (TACC) at 9209 Dorothy Blvd.
+Open Tuesday-Friday, 12-5 p.m., and on second Saturdays, 10 a.m.-2 p.m.

-• Vote for the People's Choice Award during each exhibit.
+- Vote for the People's Choice Award during each exhibit.
 Winning artwork will become part of the city's permanent art collection.

-• Free admission.
+- Free admission.
 Walk-ins and groups welcomed.
 Facility access is subject to change due to weather closures and available staff.

 Exhibits